Baconamassado/Infinix/README.md

 - **NoClip**: Move through walls and obstacles effortlessly.

 ### 🔧 **API Improvements**
 We’ve enhanced the API to provide more flexibility and functionality.
-Now you can customize and interact with the script hub in a more streamlined way.
+Now it's more optimized and faster than ever.

 ### 🐛 **Bug Fixes**
 Various bugs have been fixed in this version to improve stability and user experience.

 ### 🔍 **Update Checker**
 Infinix now includes an automatic update checker that ensures you always have the latest version of the script.
 No more manual updates – you’ll be notified when a new version is available.

+### **🔍 Improved Search**
+The script now indicates whether the found script requires a key or not.

 ### 🧑‍💻 **Recommended Executors**
 We’ve added a feature to check for recommended executors, ensuring compatibility and optimal performance of the script hub.